-The Gifford Pinchot National Forest and the Cascade Forest Conservancy, propose to develop comprehensive habitat restoration designs for Clear Creek and Clearwater Creek with a focus on process-based geomorphic restoration to improve aquatic function and habitat, and build resiliency to the potential impacts of climate change.
-Clear Creek and Clearwater Creek Restoration Design planning and future implementation will focus on restoring broader stream function to encourage resilient aquatic ecosystems that will respond to climate change stressors.
+The Gifford Pinchot National Forest, propose to complete habitat restoration implementation for Clear Creek and Clearwater Creek with a focus on process-based geomorphic restoration to improve aquatic function and habitat, and build resiliency to the potential impacts of climate change.
+Clear Creek and Clearwater Creek Restoration implementation will focus on restoring broader stream function to encourage resilient aquatic ecosystems that will respond to climate change stressors.